GideonOdiokine/next13-ai-saas/README.md

-A  SaaS AI Platform with Next.js(Fullstack) 13, React, Tailwind, Prisma, Stripe.
+A  SaaS AI Platform with Next.js(Fullstack) 13, React, Tailwind, Prisma and Stripe.

 Features: